 - Legislative history of HB 140

 - Referred to the House Health and Human Development Committee

 On May 2, 2017, Representative Paul Baumbach introduced HB 160, End of Life Options Act.
 Assigned to the House Health and Human Development Committee, it went to the full House after a Committee vote of 1 in favor, 5 on its merits, and 2 opposed.
 The bill received amendments on June 28.
 No further action occurred in 2017.

 Rolled to 2018, the bill received another amendment, and a vote in the House was twice delayed.
 The bill did not advance.

-While the bill did not have enough support to move forward, another bill in the same session related to end-of-life options did become law.
-HB 64, Delaware Medical Orders for Scope of Treatment Act, established a different end-of-life option.
+In 2015, Representative Paul Baumbach sponsored HB 150.
+While the bill did not have enough support to move forward, another bill in the same session related to end-of-life options did become law: HB 64, Delaware Medical Orders for Scope of Treatment Act.
+The statute authorizes a medical order (DMOST) which is transportable, standardized, and implements a patient’s end-of-life care preferences.